-We conducted a close replication of Tsang (2006) with the following goals.
-Our first goal was to conduct independent replications of the impact of the helper’s intentions on gratitude and indebtedness.
+We conducted a close replication and extension of Tsang (2006) with the following goals.
+Our first goal was to conduct an independent replication of the impact of the helper’s intentions comparing gratitude and indebtedness.
 Our second goal was to examine extensions, aiming to enrich our understanding of how differences in helper intentions impact reciprocation.

-We begin by introducing the literature on gratitude and indebtedness, and the impact of helpers’ intention on these emotions.
-We then discuss our motivations for the current replication review and review Tsang (2006) as our chosen article for replication.
+We begin by introducing the literature on gratitude and indebtedness, and the impact of helpers’ intentions on these emotions.
+We then discuss our motivations for the current replication and review Tsang (2006) as our chosen article for replication.
 Finally, we review the replication and extension hypotheses, study design, and methods.

 The effect of helper intention on gratitude and indebtedness

-Gratitude and indebtedness are common reactions to receiving help, with these emotions varying across situations (Gray et al., 2001).
+Gratitude and indebtedness are common reactions to receiving help, with these emotions varying across situations (Bartlett & DeSteno, 2006; Gray et al., 2001, Peng et al., 2018).
 Consider, for example, how a student would respond to a classmate who has volunteered to help with homework depends on perceptions of ulterior motives.
 The student’s gratitude and indebtedness may depend on whether the act of helping seemed to have been purely benevolent to help another, or rather based on ulterior motives.
-These two emotions have often been equated in the early literature, yet evidence showing that these emotions are elicited in different situations suggested the need to differentiate between them.
+These two emotions have often been equated in the early literature and yet evidence showing that these emotions are elicited in different situations suggested the need to differentiate between them (Greenberg, 1980; Tsang, 2006; Watkin et al., 2006).

-Gratitude

-Gratitude is a positive emotion arising from the appreciation of an action by another person that is desirable and valuable to oneself (Ortony et al., 1988).
-McCullough and colleagues (2008) argued that it is associated with the prosocial and voluntary nature of the act, as well as the cost incurred and benefits received.
-Therefore, gratitude may depend on evaluations of the helpers’ cost, altruistic motivations, and the value of the favor to the person being helped (Bar-Tal, st al., 1977; Graham, 1988; Lane & Anderson, 1976; Tesser et al., 1968).
+Gratitude is commonly defined as a positive emotion arising from the appreciation of an action by another person that is desirable and valuable to oneself (Ortony et al., 1988).
+McCullough et al.(2008) argued that it is associated with the prosocial and voluntary nature of the act, as well as the cost incurred and benefits received.
+Therefore, gratitude may depend on evaluations of the helpers’ cost, altruistic motivations, and the value of the favor to the person being helped (Bar-Tal, et al., 1977; Graham, 1988; Lane & Anderson, 1976; Tesser et al., 1968).
 This echoes the cognitive perspective that gratitude is defined as the product of the cognition that one has been the beneficiary of others’ goodwill (McCullough, 2002).

-Indebtedness

-Greenberg (1980) defined indebtedness as a beneficiary’s feeling of obligation to repay the benefactor following norms of reciprocity (Gouldner, 1960), so as to restore equality in a social exchange (Mathews & Green, 2010).
+Greenberg (1980) defined indebtedness as a beneficiary’s feeling of obligation to repay the benefactor following norms of reciprocity (Gouldner, 1960), so as to restore equality in social exchange (Mathews & Green, 2010).
 In this context, the favor does not necessarily have to be altruistic.
-Peng and colleagues (2018) suggested that it is the cost of the favor, rather than its intent, that determines the inequality of a social exchange, thus affecting feelings of indebtedness.
+Peng et al. (2018) suggested that it is the cost of the favor, rather than its intent, that determines the inequality of social exchange, thus affecting feelings of indebtedness.

 Relationship and differences between gratitude and indebtedness

-Algoe and colleagues (2010) posited that gratitude is a positive emotion whereas indebtedness is a negative emotion.
+Algoe et al. (2010) posited that gratitude is a positive emotion whereas indebtedness is a negative emotion.
 Gratitude leads people to thank their benefactor, whereas indebtedness leads people to try and return the favor.
 This aligns with Frijda’s (1988) work showing that distinct emotions manifest distinct action tendencies – a consequential urge to carry out certain expressive behaviors.
-It also echoes Gray and colleagues’ work (2001) indicating that gratitude is associated with prosocial motivation whereas indebtedness is associated with avoidance motivations.
+It also echoes Gray et al. (2001)’s research indicating that gratitude is associated with prosocial motivation whereas indebtedness is associated with avoidance motivations.
 This was later explained by Fredrickson’s (2004) broaden and build theory, that gratitude, as one of the positive emotions, serves to broaden one’s thoughts and actions to reciprocate, whereas indebtedness is associated with a relatively narrower tit-for-tat reciprocity.